 You’re probably most aware of Tea Tree and Eucalyptus because they are in so many over-the-counter remedies, particularly for cold and flu.
 They are often excellent decongestants and there is a lot of research into how they benefit the respiratory system.

 I like these oils because of the benefits they bring to the nervous system.
 I find them very grounding and they are great for dealing with conditions like anxiety and stress, both of which rob the body of energy.
-I mentioned that I put Cajuput in my inhaler blend after I had Covid, but I also love Ravensara which is featured in my Winter Blend.
+I mentioned that I put Cajuput in my inhaler stick blend after I had Covid, but I also love Ravensara which is featured in my Winter Blend.

 There is one set of oils that I use all year round: Eucalyptus.
 I currently have five different varieties of this incredible oil in my aromatherapy box; some to uplift, some for working on tight muscles and, of course, some for fighting colds.